Whoaa512/starred/README.md

 - [jitsi/jitsi](https://github.com/jitsi/jitsi) - Jitsi is an audio/video and chat communicator that supports protocols such as SIP, XMPP/Jabber, IRC and many other useful features.
 - [ionic-team/capacitor](https://github.com/ionic-team/capacitor) - Build cross-platform Native Progressive Web Apps for iOS, Android, and the Web ⚡️
 - [uber/piranha](https://github.com/uber/piranha) - A tool for refactoring code related to feature flag APIs
-- [Anuken/Mindustry](https://github.com/Anuken/Mindustry) - The automation tower defense game
+- [Anuken/Mindustry](https://github.com/Anuken/Mindustry) - The automation tower defense RTS
 - [prestodb/presto](https://github.com/prestodb/presto) - The official home of the Presto distributed SQL query engine for big data
 - [apache/beam](https://github.com/apache/beam) - Apache Beam is a unified programming model for Batch and Streaming data processing.
 - [google/open-location-code](https://github.com/google/open-location-code) - Open Location Code is a library to generate short codes, called "plus codes", that can be used as digital addresses where street addresses don't exist.